iamfourh2e/grpc_anotation_sample/ui/README.md

 1. Open http://localhost:8081 in your browser
 2. Fill in the service name (e.g., "User")
-3. Add fields in the format: `name:string,email:string,age:int32`
+3. Add fields in the format: `name:string,email:string,age:int32` (repeated example: `favourites:repeated string` or `repeated string favourites`)
 4. Click "Create Service"

 ### 3. Remove a Service